Build investment portfolioInvesting in the stock market

 Average cost strategy: invest the lump sum on the stock market in chunks

 From a financial mathematical point of view, immediate direct investment is the strategy of choice to maximize returns.
-But perhaps your emotional state is more important to you and you don’t want to regret getting in at the “wrong time”?
-Then you find the risk of a potentially unfavorable investment timing more stressful than the loss of not getting the maximum return from your money.
-There may be various reasons why you perceive the investment risk to be particularly high.
+But maybe your emotional state is more important to you and you don’t want to regret getting in at the “wrong time”?
+Then you find the risk of a potentially unfavorable investment time more stressful than the loss of not getting the maximum return from your money.
+There may be various reasons why you feel the risk of investing is particularly high.
 For example, if you want to invest a very large one-off amount in the stock market that has accumulated over time.
-Or if the amount only arises once, e.g. from an inheritance, insurance benefit, capital payout, sale of real estate.
+Or if the amount only arises once, e.g. from inheritance, insurance benefit, capital payment, sale of real estate.

 Gradually shifting from government bonds to equities